 Each new program/facility is tested with the help of the employees and feedback is taken seriously.
-Thus, upon the maturity of a program/facility, it is a truly "tried and tested" implementation, and not based upon merely theory.
+Thus, upon the maturity of a program/facility, it is a truly "tried and tested"

+implementation, and not based upon merely theory.

 The "Formation Village" remains to be the ultimate goal of the company, but adjusting according to the environment is a must.
-Therefore, while the "Formation Village" may not end up being in one central location, what has become apparent is that it will be a spread-out network of employees, vendors, suppliers, non-profits and related companies/individuals that share the same belief as Formation Carpets, which is business is not only about the bottom line, but more importantly giving back to society and the community -- "business with ethics."
+Post-earthquake reconstruction outside of Kathmandu may yield in the long-awaited "Formation Village."
+Should that not succeed, what will have become apparent is that it will be a spread-out network of employees, vendors, suppliers, non-profits and related companies/individuals that share the same belief as Formation Carpets, which is business is not only about the bottom line, but more importantly giving back to society and the community -- "business with ethics."